 A digital marketing company should not leave you guessing what is being done, why it matters, or how the work connects back to business goals.

-You should expect clear priorities, realistic timelines, measured reporting, and honest conversations about what is working, what is not working, and where the plan needs to change.
+That means clear priorities, realistic timelines, measured reporting, and honest conversations about what is working, what is not working, and what needs attention next.

 If you keep getting unclear answers, it may be time to step back, reassess the digital marketing relationship, and clarify what the digital presence should actually support.